Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Introduction

 Let $G$ be a finitely generated group, and let $A$ be a finite alphabet.
 A subshift is a subset of $A^{G}$ which is closed in the prodiscrete topology, and is invariant under translations.
 Dynamical properties of subshifts have been related to their computational properties in different ways.
-A remarkable example of this is the characterization of the entropies of two dimensional subshifts of finite type as the class of nonnegative $\Pi_{1}^{0}$ real numbers \cite{hochman_characterization_2010}.
+A remarkable example is the characterization of the entropies of two dimensional subshifts of finite type as the class of nonnegative $\Pi_{1}^{0}$ real numbers \cite{hochman_characterization_2010}.

-In the same manner that it is done with the entropy, one may ask which is the class of Medvedev degrees that a certain class of subshifts can attain.
-The classification is known for subshifts of finite type in $\Z^{d},d\geq1$.
+Here we adress the problem of classifying what Medvedev degrees can be attained for a certain class of subshifts.
+For instance, this classification is known for subshifts of finite type in the groups $\Z^{d}$, $d\geq1$.
 In the case $d=1$, all subshifts of finite type have Medvedev degree zero, because all of them contain a periodic point, and then a computable point.
 In the case $d\geq2$, subshifts of finite type can attain the class of $\Pi_{1}^{0}$ Medvedev degrees \cite{simpson_medvedev_2014}.

 A larger class of subshifts is that of effective subshifts.
-A subshift $X\subset A^{\Z}$ is effective if the set of words which do not appear in its configurations is computably enumerable.
+A subshift over $\Z$ is effective if the set of words which do not appear in its configurations is computably enumerable.
 This notion can be extended to a finitely generated group, despite some intricacies that arise in relation to the word problem of the group.
-In this article we deal with groups with decidable word problem, and the notion of effective subshift is a straightforward generalization.
+We will only deal with groups with decidable word problem, and the notion of effective subshift is a straightforward generalization.

 Answering a question left open in \cite{simpson_medvedev_2014}, Joseph Miller proved that effective subshifts over $\Z$ can attain all $\Pi_{1}^{0}$ Medvedev degrees \cite{miller_two_2012}.
 We generalize this result to the class of infinite, finitely generated groups with decidable word problem.